History of the Soviet Union (1964–1982): Collectivity of leadership

 This did not remain the case, however.
 Brezhnev strengthened his position considerably during the early to mid-1970s within the Party leadership and by a further weakening of the "Kosygin faction"; by 1977 he had enough support in the Politburo to oust Podgorny from office and active politics in general.
 Podgorny's eventual removal in 1977 had the effect of reducing Kosygin's role in day-to-day management of government activities by strengthening the powers of the government apparatus led by Brezhnev.
 After Podgorny's removal rumours started circulating Soviet society that Kosygin was about to retire due to his deteriorating health condition.
 Nikolai Tikhonov, a First Deputy Chairman of the Council of Ministers under Kosygin, succeeded the latter as premier in 1980 (see Kosygin's resignation).

 Podgorny's fall was not seen as the end of the collective leadership, and Suslov continued to write several ideological documents about it.
 In 1978, one year after Podgorny's retirement, Suslov made several references to the collective leadership in his ideological works.
 It was around this time that Kirilenko's power and prestige within the Soviet leadership started to wane.
 Indeed, towards the end of the period, Brezhnev was regarded as too old to simultaneously exercise all of the functions of head of state by his colleagues.
 With this in mind, the Supreme Soviet, on Brezhnev's orders, established the new post of First Deputy Chairman of the Presidium of the Supreme Soviet, a post akin to a "vice president".
 The Supreme Soviet unanimously approved Vasili Kuznetsov, at the age of 76, to be First Deputy Chairman of the Presidium in late 1977.
 As Brezhnev's health worsened, the collective leadership took an even more important role in everyday decision-making.
-For this reason, Brezhnev's death did not alter the balance of power in any radical fashion, and Yuri Andropov and Konstantin Chernenko were obliged by protocol to rule the country in the same fashion as Brezhnev left it.
+For this reason, Brezhnev's death did not alter the balance of power in any radical fashion, and Yuri Andropov and Konstantin Chernenko were obliged by protocol to lead the country in the same fashion as Brezhnev left it.